rvflash/genum/README.md

     * `-text`: implement the encoding.TextMarshaler and encoding.TextUnmarshaler interfaces
     * `-xml`: implement the xml.Marshaler and xml.Unmarshaler interfaces
     * `-comment`: add in comment the values of generated constants
+    * `-validator`: add a method "IsValid" to verify the set up of the constant